pippinbarr/cart253-2018/modules/core-functions-with-arguments-and-return-values/core-functions-with-arguments-and-return-values.md

 ```

 - After the parameters are defined inside the parentheses, we have the usual curly brackets containing the code of the function
-- There we can see that we are __using the arguments just like variables__
+- There we can see that we are __using the parameters just like variables__
-- When the function is __called__ with actual values for the parameters, those arguments will contain those values
+- When the function is __called__ with actual values, the parameters will contain those values
-- But when we're __defining__ the function, we don't know ahead of time what those parameters could be, so we use them like variables
+- But when we're __defining__ the function, we don't know ahead of time what the values could be, so we write the function in terms of the parameters, using them like variables

 ---